 What does the Lighting typically weigh empty?

-A basic Lightning can weigh as little as 800 lbs empty.
+A basic Lightning Classic can weigh as little as 800 lbs empty.
 But most aircraft equipped with full EFIS systems, auto pilots, steps, and leather interiors can weigh in the 850 lbs range.
 The XS model comes in 1050-1100lbs empty.

 What is the Gross weight?

 Our SLSA factory Light Sport has a gross of 1320lbs per the FAA regulations.
-The experimental Lightning CLassic has a gross weight of 1525 lbs and load limits of +4 -2. the XS gets a boost to 1650 with bigger brakes and airframe changes for the larger engines.
+The experimental Lightning Classic has a gross weight of 1525lbs and load limits of +4 -2. the XS gets a boost to 1850 with bigger brakes and airframe changes for the larger engines.

 Can a sport pilot fly it?